 In addition, having good presentation skills, being detail-oriented, and having a passion for improving technology is important.
 You will also need interpersonal skills and empathy since you collaborate with many teams, including UX, marketing, project management, development, and end-users.

-If you are drawn more to the research side than design, you can look into the UX researcher roles as well.
+If you are drawn more to the research side than design, you can look into the user experience researcher (UX researcher) roles as well.

 Do you work remotely or on-site?